Terri E. Givens, PhD

 Kristen S. Slack, PhD

-CEO/Founder of Prof2Prof, the higher ed ecosystem for sharing resources and connecting with other academic professionals around the world.
+CEO/Founder of Prof2Prof, the higher ed ecosystem for sharing resources and connecting with other academic professionals worldwide.

 Website: Visit Website